charmplusplus/charm/cmake/README.md

 ## Requirements

-CMake version 3.4+ is required for all builds, due to the use of CMAKE_C_COMPILER_LAUNCHER and CMAKE_CXX_COMPILER_LAUNCHER for charmc, as discussed below.
+CMake version 3.4+ is required for all builds.

-CMake version 3.11+ is required for Fortran support in Charm++ (i.e., f90charm), due to the use of CMAKE_Fortran_COMPILER_LAUNCHER for charmc.

 No further software, apart from the usual Charm++ requirements (including autoconf/automake for the embedded hwloc), should be necessary.